enasequence/read_docs/cli_07.md

 ### Binned metagenome

-Assemblies in this level should be submitted associated with a **binned** sample.
+Assemblies in this level should be submitted associated with a **binned** sample, referenced from within the manifest file.

 A binned metagenome assembly submission consists of the following files: